LibraryCarpentry/lc-git/episodes/04-review.md

 - try to express git commands in a non 'git' way
 - try to visualise what commits are doing to your repository

 If you want to practise more feel free to keep practicising making changes to your file and committing the changes.
-If you want to explore more git commands, search for some more online or visit the [course resources](https://librarycarpentry.github.io/lc-git/reference.html).
+If you want to explore more git commands, search for some more online or visit the [lesson resources](https://librarycarpentry.github.io/lc-git/reference.html).

 :::::::::::::::::::::::::::::::::::::::: keypoints